 For those who don't mind them, I offer an online feedback form.
-The format is beyond my control; I do not require your eddress; feel free to enter "firstname.lastname@example.org" or similar.
+The format is beyond my control; I do not require your eddress; but you must enter at least "firstname.lastname@example.org" or similar or your message won't reach me.
+(That's beyond my control.)
 Apologies for the implied demand.
 Of course, if you want a reply, I need some way to contact you!

 I'm usually pleased to hear from readers.
 My eddress is: